Frank Sinatra

 Harry James

-Born in 1915 and raised in New Jersey, Sinatra dropped out of high school to pursue a singing career.
-As part of the Hoboken Four, he won a contest in 1935 on the Major Bowes Amateur Hour and went on tour with the show.
-He was part of the same Bowes unit in 1937 as future Glenn Miller singer and Modernaires associate Paula Kelly, who was touring with the Kelly Sisters act.
-Sinatra then found work as a singing waiter and Master of Ceremonies at the Rustic Cabin nightclub in Englewood, New Jersey, where he received broadcast time.
+A New Jersey native, Sinatra grew up in Hoboken and dropped out of high school to pursue a singing career.
+As part of the Hoboken Four, he won a contest on the Major Bowes Amateur Hour in 1935 and toured with the show for the next three seasons.
+In 1937, he was part of the same Bowes unit as future Glenn Miller singer and Modernaires associate Paula Kelly, who was a member of the Kelly Sisters act.
+After leaving Bowes, Sinatra found work as a singing waiter and Master of Ceremonies at the Rustic Cabin nightclub in Englewood, New Jersey, where he received broadcast time.

-The story goes that vocalist Louise Tobin, then wife of bandleader Harry James, heard Sinatra sing on the radio one night in 1939 and alerted her husband.
+The story goes that vocalist Louise Tobin, then wife of bandleader Harry James, heard Sinatra on the radio one night in 1939 and alerted her husband.
 James liked his voice and hired him for his new orchestra.
-Sinatra joined the band in June.
-A disastrous tour, however, soon left the group in financial trouble and struggling to complete an engagement at the Sherman Hotel in Chicago in January 1940.
-Tommy Dorsey happened to be in town at the same time and unhappy with his then male vocalist, Allan DeWitt.
-He offered Sinatra a job.
+Sinatra joined the band in June, initially sharing the bandstand with Connie Haines, though Haines was soon let go.
+A disastrous tour at the end of the year left the group in financial trouble, and James struggled to complete an engagement at Chicago’s Sherman Hotel in January 1940.
+Tommy Dorsey was in town at the same time, and dissatisfied with his then male vocalist, Allan DeWitt, he offered Sinatra a job.
 With Sinatra’s wife expecting and the band’s future uncertain, James let him go.

 Dorsey Years

-Sinatra quickly become Dorsey’s star attraction.
-He remained with the band for more than two-and-a-half years, charting 16 Top Ten hits, including the classic number one “I’ll Never Smile Again.”
+As part of Dorsey’s vocal staff, Sinatra reunited with Haines and also worked alongside Jo Stafford and the Pied Pipers.
+Dorsey’s orchestra was one of the top in the nation at the time, and its high profile put Sinatra in the limelight.
+He quickly become the band’s star attraction, singing on sixteen Top Ten hits over the next two-and-a-half years, including the classic number one “I’ll Never Smile Again.”
 He earned first place in Billboard magazine’s 1941 college poll for best male band vocalist and second place in 1942, barely edged out of first by Ray Eberle.
 He was back in first place for 1943.
 In Down Beat magazine’s 1939 poll, Sinatra had placed twelfth in the category of male vocalist, this while he was still with James.
-In the 1940 poll, after a year with Dorsey, Sinatra ranked third, behind Bing Crosby and Eberle.
+In the 1940 poll, after a year with Dorsey, Sinatra ranked third, behind Bing Crosby and Ray Eberle.
 In 1941, he placed first, edging out Bob Eberly.
 He maintained that position in the 1942 results with a commanding lead over Crosby.

 Even during his early days, Sinatra’s well-known personality showed itself.
 In mid-1940, he beat up Dorsey drummer Buddy Rich, who was bigger than him.
 The reason for the fight wasn’t given, but Rich’s behavior was often criticized by his bandmates.
 It wasn’t the only time Rich suffered a beating while with the band.